SnapperGee/mongo-social/README.md

 #### `/api/users/:id`

-- A **GET** request to this endpoint get's the user with the ID provided via the request URL `id` parameter.
+- A **GET** request to this endpoint gets the user with the ID provided via the request URL `id` parameter.
 - A **PUT** request to this endpoint updates the user with the ID provided via the request URL `id` parameter.
   - the request body `username`, `email`, and `thoughts` property update each respective property of the user.
 - A **DELETE** request to this endpoint deletes the user with the ID provided via the request URL `id` parameter.